Kyamel/AnimesTele/README.md

 ## License

-This project is licensed under the The GNU General Public License v3.0.
+This project is licensed under the The GNU Affero General Public License v3.0 (AGPL v3.0).